EMD SW1000

 The EMD SW1000 was a model of 4-axle diesel switcher locomotives built by General Motors Electro-Motive Division between June 1966 and October 1972.
 Power was provided by an EMD 645E 8-cylinder engine which generated 1000 hp.
 This locomotive was built on the same common frame as the EMD SW1500, giving it an overall length of 44 ft 8 in.
 Over one-third of SW1000 production went to the Burlington Northern Railroad.

 History

 The SW1000 was taller than previous EMD switchers, which posed a problem for industrial customers: at many facilities, tight clearances existed, and the SW1000 exceeded them.
 As a result, most production went to railroads, not industries.
 EMD corrected this problem with the SW1001, which was an SW1000 with its height and walkways lowered for better clearance.

 A total of 114 EMD SW1000s were built for railroads and industrial operations in the United States.
 One was exported to Jamaica for a mining operation and four were exported to industrial operators in Mexico.

 As at January 2014, two EMD SW1000s are operated by Via Rail at its Montreal Maintenance Centre.

+The KYLE Railroad operates an SW1000 at its Phillipsburg, Kansas yard, seen here in May 2023.